 Does your cat look forward to going to the vet?
-Most cats don’t, which might causes you to dread the visit just as fast.
+Most cats don’t, which might cause you to dread the visit just as fast.
 Luckily, there is an effective anti-anxiety medication for cats called gabapentin, but the uses of gabapentin in cats are not limited to anxiety.
 For example, it can also be used to manage several types of pain and help treat seizures.

-Keep reading to find out about the other uses of gabapentin for cats, as well as the appropriate dosage, administration, and side effects of this medicine
+Keep reading to find out about the other uses of gabapentin for cats, as well as the appropriate dosage, administration, and side effects of this medicine.

 Table of Contents: